sze-plusplusplus/projektmunka/docs/deployment/README.md

 See official docs: https://docs.livekit.io/deploy

-(Currently a fork is used to support GRPC and to build on ARM64 architecture: https://github.com/sze-plusplusplus/livekit-server)
+(Currently a fork is used to support GRPC: https://github.com/sze-plusplusplus/livekit-server)